 Dara Shikho took inspiration from his grandfather Akbar and also had inclination towards Sufi Islam.
 Dara also had support among common people from both Hindu and Muslim communities.
 Hence, he was popular among the masses.
-Aurangzeb with special support from the Ulema (religious scholars) executed Dara and also his other brother Murad apparently on religious grounds, but to control political power.24 It was the intelligent use of language by Aurangzeb that dubbed his brothers as heretic and apostate to defeat them.
+Aurangzeb with special support from the Ulema (religious scholars) executed Dara and also his other brother Murad apparently on religious grounds, but to control political power.
+It was the intelligent use of language by Aurangzeb that dubbed his brothers as heretic and apostate to defeat them.
 After Aurangzeb, the foreign Muslim invaders stopped to come to India due to no further patronage and also because of greater presence of local converts in high administrative jobs.
 This led to the weakening of social and political fabric of Muslims and the arrival of Urdu as the language of the subcontinent, which after partition became the national language of Pakistan.

 Keeping in view the above discussion, it can be argued that at this stage there was very less or no evidence that the Muslims of subcontinent belonged to a unified nation.
+Rather, they were divided predominantly on ethnic, linguistic, racial and class basis.
+Hence, there was no cohesiveness and no sense of collective identity among the Muslims of the subcontinent.
+This division among Muslims served the interests of power elite by maintaining their privileged position and therefore denied a chance of unity among their respective masses.